carbonblack/cb-event-forwarder/README.md

 * If you are capturing binary observed events you also need to edit the `EnableSolrBinaryInfoNotifications` option in `/etc/cb/cb.conf` and set it to `True`.

-Cb EDR needs to be restarted if any you change any variables in `/etc/cb/cb.conf` by executing `service cb-enterprise restart`.
+EDR needs to be restarted if any you change any variables in `/etc/cb/cb.conf` by executing `service cb-enterprise restart`.

-If you are configuring the cb-event-forwarder on a Cb EDR cluster, the `DatastoreBroadcastEventTypes` and/or `EnableSolrBinaryInfoNotifications` settings must be distributed to the `/etc/cb/cb.conf` configuration file on all minion nodes and the cluster stopped and started using the `/usr/share/cb/cbcluster stop && /usr/share/cb/cbcluster start` command.
+If you are configuring the cb-event-forwarder on a EDR cluster, the `DatastoreBroadcastEventTypes` and/or `EnableSolrBinaryInfoNotifications` settings must be distributed to the `/etc/cb/cb.conf` configuration file on all minion nodes and the cluster stopped and started using the `/usr/share/cb/cbcluster stop && /usr/share/cb/cbcluster start` command.